AdobeDocs/campaign-web.en/help/v8/reporting/push-report.md

 >[!CONTEXTUALHELP]
 >id="acw_push_report_overview"
 >title="Push report summary"
->abstract="Discover the reporting metrics for your Push delivery."
+>abstract="The **Push delivery overview** offers a comprehensive overview of your push delivery, providing extensive insights and specific data.
+It furnishes comprehensive information about the performance, effectiveness, and results of your delivery."

 >[!CONTEXTUALHELP]
 >id="acw_delivery_reporting_sending_push"
 >title="Reporting sending"
->abstract="The Sending tab within your report provides in-depth insights into your visitors' interactions with your deliveries and any potential errors they may have encountered."
+>abstract="he **Sending** tab within your report provides in-depth insights into your visitors' interactions with your deliveries and any potential errors they may have encountered."

 The **Push delivery report** provides a thorough overview of the push channel, offering extensive insights and specific data.
 It offers comprehensive information regarding the performance, effectiveness, and results of each delivery.